tpg/attache/README.md

 attache install production
 ```

-This command will run the following tasks:
+This will run the following tasks:

 1. Run `yarn prod` locally to compile assets
 2. Run `git clone` remotely to install the project on the server
 3. Run `composer install` to install Composer dependencies
 4. Move the `storage` directory to the configurated location
-4. Copy a local `.env` file to the remote `.env`
+5. Copy a local `.env` file to the remote `.env`
-5. Create a symlink for the `storage` directory
+6. Create a symlink for the `storage` directory
-6. Create a symlink for the `.env` file
+7. Create a symlink for the `.env` file
-7. Run `article migrate` remotely if specified in the config file
+8. Run `article migrate` remotely if specified in the config file
-8. Run `scp` locally to copy the compiled assets to the server
+9. Run `scp` locally to copy the compiled assets to the server
-9. Create a symlink to the new release for the web server.
+10. Create a symlink to the new release for the web server.

 Many of the steps here are similar to a standard deployment except that the `storage` and `.env` items are placed in their proper locations.